StaffanHynge/E-commerce-store-v1/Read Me/README_copy.md

 ## Deployment

+Before I deployed my project to Heroku I need to make some fixes.

+- In settings.py delete the database created and replace it with: if 'DATABASE_URL' in os.environ:
+    DATABASES = {
+        'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
+    }
+else:

+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.sqlite3',
+            'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+        }
+    }
+- install webserver: pip3 install gunicorn
+- run pip3 freeze > requirements.txt
+- Create Procfile and add code: web: gunicorn live.wsgi:application
+- Add the hostname of the Heroku app to ALLOWED_HOSTS in settings.py

-- I have the repository for the page on github.com
+1. I have the repository for the page on github.com
-- I set up all my secret keys in my env.py and put my env.py in my .gitignore to keep them hidden
+2. I set up all my secret keys in my env.py and put my env.py in my .gitignore to keep them hidden
-- My secret keys include django_secretKey, database_url and cloudinary_url
+3. My secret keys include django_secretKey, database_url and cloudinary_url
-- set up my debug in my env.py so that debug is true during production and false when it is live
+4. set up my debug in my env.py so that debug is true during production and false when it is live
-- I freezed all my requirements before I added, commited and pushed everything on Github
+5. I freezed all my requirements before I added, commited and pushed everything on Github
-- created an app on Heroku called Live Events
+6. Created an app on Heroku called Live Events
-- Configured my Config vars on Heroku which includes Database_url, Cloudinary_url, Secret_key, Stripe_pk, Stripe_sk and a port of 8000
+7. Configured my Config vars on Heroku which includes Database_url, Cloudinary_url, Secret_key, Stripe_pk, Stripe_sk and a port of 8000
-- Set up disablecollectstaic for my first Deployment
+8. Set up disablecollectstaic for my first Deployment
-- Connect Heroku to my repository on github
+9. Connect Heroku to my repository on github
-- Deployed my project manually
+10. Deployed my project manually

 ## Credits